 The definitive Family Guide for Families Raising Justice-Involved Youth to navigating the complex New Jersey Juvenile Justice System.
 The comprehensive 39 page guide provides an overview of the juvenile justice process with the goal of ensuring that family members are better prepared to partner and collaborate with juvenile justice professionals, ultimately increasing positive outcomes for families and youth.

-How Youth with Mental Health Disorders Suffer in Solitary Confinement in New Jersey’s Adult Prisons
+Youth with Mental Health Disorders Suffer in Solitary Confinement in New Jersey’s Adult Prison System

 Families Uplifted Prevention Program Brochure